yochaigal/newschoolrevolution/cairn-srd.md

 **Cobblehounds**
 12 HP, 2 Armor, 14 STR, 1 DEX, 8 WIL, bite (d10)
-- Immobile constructs typically used as guardians to great tombs orartifacts.
+- Immobile constructs typically used as guardians to great tombs or artifacts.
-- Unaffected by mundane persuasion techniques - but do love a goodbone.
+- Unaffected by mundane persuasion techniques - but do love a goodb one.

 **Wood Troll**
 12 HP, 15 STR, 12 DEX, 7 WIL, claws and bite (d8+d8 blast)
-- As an action, can recover lostHP.
+- As an action, can recover lost HP.
-- Critical damage: moss and twigs begin growing out of target&#39;swounds.
+- Critical damage: moss and twigs begin growing out of target&#39;s wounds.

 **Frost Elf**
-14 HP, 1 Armor, 8 STR, 13 DEX, 14 WIL, icicle dagger (d6), a Spellbook (Choose one:_Sleep, Teleport, Detect Magic)_
+14 HP, 1 Armor, 8 STR, 13 DEX, 14 WIL, icicle dagger (d6), a Spellbook (Choose one: _Sleep, Teleport, Detect Magic)_
 - Beautiful, amoral, andlong-lived.
 - Resistant to most forms ofmagic.

 **Boggart**
 3 HP, 4 STR, 17 DEX, 13 WIL
-- A wild, hairy trickster that takes pleasure in being a minornuisance.
+- A wild, hairy trickster that takes pleasure in being a minor nuisance.
-- Prizes relics and shiny trinkets above all else but unwilling to trade forcoin.
+- Prizes relics and shiny trinkets above all else but unwilling to trade for coin.
 - Boggarts have names that describe their true nature.
 Knowing their true name allows one to control a Boggart.

 ### Creating Monsters